louwrentius/eztables/README.md

 ```

 There are also additiional commands such as allow_out, deny_in and deny_out.
 See the manual for more detailed instructions.

+## Installation

+Run the install.sh file like:

+    bash install.sh

+After that, review the configuration file: /etc/eztables/eztables.cfg

+Start the firewall like this:

+    /etc/init.d/eztables start

+Be carefull not to lock yourself out if you test your rules.

+    /etc/init.d/eztables start && sleep 30 && /etc/init.d/eztables stop

 ## Roadmap